openresearchtools/virtiofsd/README.md

 ```shell
 --announce-submounts
 ```
-Tell the guest which directories are mount points.
+Tell the guest which directories are mount points [enabled by default].
 If multiple filesystems are mounted in the shared directory, virtiofsd passes inode IDs directly to the guest, and because such IDs are unique only on a single filesystem, it is possible that the guest